BertrandSim/esv-in-vim/README.md

 ## Plugin
 esv-in-vim: Read the ESV Bible in vim.
-Enter a Bible reference via the command line, or view an existing reference in a vim window.
+Enter a new Bible reference via the command line, or lookup an existing reference via `\bb`.

 ## Requirements

 - Vim, with python3 support
 - An ESV API key; get one [here](https://api.esv.org/account/create-application/)

+Vim uses the *python requests module* and the *API key* to get passages from [api.esv.org](api.esv.org).

 ## Usage
 vim-in-esv provides an 'ESV' command, and an operator mapping.
 Both can be used to view a passage reference of choice.